Email users are concerned

 Warning from an ISP (Internet Service Provider) or anti spam company about an infected message that is supposed to be sent by you (which you never did) is not uncommon due to "spoofing, phising, email hijacked, spam zombies, spambot, etc. See email spoofing

-Many email users become concerned that they are doing something wrong and think that these messages mean that their computer must have contracted a virus or worm.
+Many email users are concerned that they are doing something wrong and think that these messages mean that their computer must have contracted a virus or worm.

 The good news is that your computer is not infected and your anti-virus, firewall, anti-spam, etc., is working fine.